InvaderSquibs/cs6300_a2/assignment.md

    **Name:** `recipe_formatter_llm`

    **Description:**
    Uses LLM natural language understanding to format recipes into beautiful markdown files.
 Creates cookbook-style recipes with proper structure, headers, and formatting.
 Intelligently filters out irrelevant content and focuses on essential recipe information.
+Automatically adds source links at the bottom of recipes to trace the full pipeline flow.

    **Inputs:**
    - `recipe_data` (string): JSON string containing the recipe data to format